davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     ```bash
     $ gcc -Wall -g hwk1.c
     ```
-    Here, `gcc` invokes the gnu c compiler (gcc).
-The `-Wall` flag instructs the compiler to display any warnings (even if the code compiles.)
+    `gcc` invokes the GNU C Compiler (gcc) to run.
+The `-Wall` flag instructs it to display all compiler warnings (even if the code ultimately compiles.)
 The `-g` flag generates debugging information for debuggers that we'll use later on.

-    The runnable executable file that is produced is called `a.out`.
+    The runnable executable (binary) file that is produced is called `a.out`.
 Type `ls` on the terminal to make sure it's there.
 If you don't see `a.out`, that means the compilation failed and there was a syntax error that need to fix.
 To run it, use the command `./<executable-file>`

     ```bash
     $ ./a.out